bytemanproject/byteman/contrib/bmunit/README.txt

 JUnit 4.8 Style Tests
 If  your class is annotated with @RunWith(BMUnitRunner) then the runner will load the Byteman agent on demand and will load and unload rules in response to the presence of
-@BMScript, @BMRule or @BMRules annotations.
+@BMScript, @BMScripts,  @BMRule or @BMRules annotations.
 If the class is annotated then the associated rules will be loaded before running any tests and only unloaded until after all tests have executed.
-If a test method (@Test annotated method) is also annotated with @BMScript or @BMRule/@BMRules then rules will be loaded specifically for that test and unloaded after the test completes.
+If a test method (@Test annotated method) is also annotated with @BMScript/@BMScripts or @BMRule/@BMRules then rules will be loaded specifically for that test and unloaded after the test completes.

-@BMScript annotation
+@BMScript(s) annotation

-This annotation is used  to load rules from a script file.
+A @BMScript annotation is used  to load rules from a script file.
 It can be configured with a directory name (field dir) and a test name (field value).
 If not supplied these values will be defaulted and the rule file is searched for in a series of standard locations.
 The test will fail if the script cannot be found.
+Multiple scripts can be specified using the
+@BMScripts annotation whose scripts field can be initialised with a series of @BMScript annotations.

 The name of a class rules script file is determined using the annotation value and the test class name or, if the value is omitted, just the class name.
 The name of a method rule script